 If your friends cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, then those friends will grow both resentful and bored.

-If you remain on your recovery path your friends will not be the same as they were before recovery work.
+If you remain on your recovery path your friends change.
+They will not be the same as they were before recovery work.
 If a friend cannot accept your healthy changes your relationship will fall apart.
 If you are truly in recovery, you will not or cannot go back to your illness to support people who require a self sacrificing person to fulfill their needs.